williamzeni99/StreamingCommunity/README.md

 Note: If `use_api` is set to `false` and no `domains.json` file is found, the script will raise an error.

+#### 💡 Adding a New Site to the Legacy API
+If you want to add a new site to the legacy API, just message me on the Discord server, and I'll add it!

 # COMMAND

 - Download a specific season by entering its number.